screeps/docs/api/source/PowerCreep.md

 Undefined if the power creep is spawned in the world.

 {% api_property ticksToLive number %}
 The remaining amount of game ticks after which the creep will die and become unspawned.
-When a power creep dies of old age, its spawn cooldown is not activated, you can respawn it immediately.
-Undefined is the creep is not spawned in the world.
+Undefined if the creep is not spawned in the world.